 Table 5.6.
-Risk A Assessment Matrix as Adopted by the Compo nents for Explosives Risk provided in Chapter 4, in combination with the risk assessment tools described in Chapter 6 and the risk assessment matrix in this chapter, will help the DoD Components assess the explosives safety risk.
+Risk Assessment Matrix a s Adop ted by the (Compo onents for E xplosiv es Ri isk provided in Chapter 4, in combination with the risk assessment tools described in Chapter 6 and the risk assessment matrix in this chapter, will help the DoD Components assess the explosives safety risk.
 The DoD Components may use, or augment, the process and tools described in this TP with other DDESB or DoD Component developed tools.
 The Services have additional explosives safety risk assessment regulations: